JackBro/imm_engine/README.md

 Current State:
 ---------------
 The development task is focusing on making the game Dragon's Ingot.
-Just guarantee the able to compile the engine demo correctly.
+Just guarantee the able to compile the engine demos correctly.

 Disadvantage List:
 ------------------